 You Need to Implement Change Management

-I’ve yet to encounter a technology or security team whose eyes light up when I bring up change management.
+I’ve yet to encounter a technology or cybersecurity professional whose eyes light up when I bring up change management.
 And yet, nearly every regulation asks for it.
 So, let’s figure out WHY.

-Why is change management important to information security?
+Why is change management such an important cyber security fundamental?
 From my vantage point, change management is great for: